LIFEHUBBER

 How the benchmark claims were measured and what the storage comparisons actually mean.

-Which local hardware and data sizes the project is best suited for.
+Which local hardware and data sizes the project appears most suited to.

 Whether the retrieval approach fits personal notes, documents, or broader team workflows.